Bee-Hero/aws-sdk-pandas/docs/source/scale.rst

 Once installed, you can use the library in your code as usual:

+    >>> import beehero_awswrangler as wr

+At import, SDK for pandas checks if

+    >>> pip install "awswrangler[ray,modin]"

+Once installed, you can use the library in your code as usual:

+    >>> import beehero_awswrangler as wr

+At import, SDK for pandas checks if

+    >>> pip install "beehero_awswrangler[ray,modin]"

+Once installed, you can use the library in your code as usual:

     >>> import awswrangler as wr

 At import, SDK for pandas checks if ``ray`` and ``modin`` are in the installation path and enables distributed mode.